fabricioyukio/elastic-rails-searchkick/readme.md

 This project seeks to be a proof of concept and, maybe, a boilerplate for a Rails+Elasticsearch App Stack.

 It started as a *coding challenge* from CGTrader for the position of Rails Developer.
-As I'd never used Sidekiq with Elastic Search prior to this challenge, it seemed a very interesting lab, be it for comparison against Python or Javascript similar implementations, or just for the fun of learning.
+It seemed a very interesting proposition, be it for comparison against Python or Javascript similar implementations, or just for the fun of learning and doing.

+Then I repurposed this project as a proof of concept for a lecture about Rails and queueing.

 The idea is that it will learn better responses for searches into some *prompts* used to train a *Stable-Diffusion* App.
 The *raw data* may be acquired in the following URI: https://huggingface.co/datasets/Gustavosta/Stable-Diffusion-Prompts/blob/main/README.md